BauplanLabs/eudoxia/README.md

 ## Simulator Overview

-The simulator has three main components, each implementing a `run_one_tick` method.
-The **workload** generates pipelines according to configured parameters.
-The **scheduler** decides which operators to deploy, suspend, or retry—without knowing the true resource requirements.
-The **executor** manages physical resources (CPU and memory), deploys containers, advances running work, and reports completions and failures.

 Simulation proceeds in discrete **ticks**.
 The tick frequency is configurable via `ticks_per_second` (default: 1,000, i.e., 1 millisecond per tick).
 Each tick, the workload may produce new pipelines, the scheduler issues commands, and the executor advances all running containers by one tick.
 Higher tick frequencies provide more precise simulation at the cost of longer execution time.
 Log output timestamps (e.g., `[10.5s]`) show simulated time, not wall-clock time.

+The simulator has three main components, each implementing a `run_one_tick` method.
+The **workload** generates pipelines according to configured parameters.
+The **scheduler** decides which operators to deploy, suspend, or retry—without knowing the true resource requirements.
+The **executor** manages physical resources (CPU and memory), deploys containers, advances running work, and reports completions and failures.

 ## Workload

 The workload component delivers **pipelines** to the scheduler.
-Eudoxia supports two approaches: on-the-fly random generation, or replay from trace files.
+Eudoxia supports two approaches: on-the-fly random generation and replay from trace files.

 ### Pipelines

 A pipeline is a directed acyclic graph (DAG) of operators representing a user job.
 Each pipeline has a **priority**: `QUERY` (highest), `INTERACTIVE`, or `BATCH_PIPELINE` (lowest).
 Query pipelines are always single-operator; others have multiple operators.

 Each operator contains one or more **segments**, which execute sequentially and represent different stages of an operator's work.
 Segments define resource usage independently for CPU and memory.
+Eudoxia currently has limited support for multi-segment operators (built-in workload implementations do not generate/parse multi-segment operators yet).

 **Memory** follows one of two patterns.
 If `memory_gb` is set, the segment uses that fixed amount from the start.
 Otherwise, memory grows linearly as data is read from storage, peaking at `storage_read_gb`.
 The latter pattern can trigger out-of-memory failures partway through execution if the container's memory limit is exceeded.

 **CPU time** is determined by `baseline_cpu_seconds`, which specifies how long a segment takes on a single core.
 The `cpu_scaling` function determines how runtime decreases with more cores.
-For example, `const` provides no parallelism benefit; `linear3` gives linear speedup up to 3 cores then remains flat; `sqrt` provides diminishing returns proportional to the square root of core count.
+For example, `const` provides no parallelism benefit.
+The `linear3` option gives linear speedup up to 3 cores, then remains flat (e.g., the operator will finish in baseline_cpu_seconds/2 if it is given 2 cores, but it will only finish in baseline_cpu_seconds/3 if it is give 10 cores).
+The `sqrt` option provides diminishing returns proportional to the square root of core count.

 ### Workload Approach 1: On-the-Fly Generation

 By default, the simulator uses a `WorkloadGenerator` that creates pipelines randomly according to configured parameters.
 The key parameters are `waiting_seconds_mean` (average time between arrivals) and `num_pipelines` (number of pipelines per arrival).
 Arrival times are sampled from a normal distribution around the mean, so arrival patterns vary naturally.
 The `random_seed` parameter ensures reproducibility.

 The priority mix is controlled by `query_prob`, `interactive_prob`, and `batch_prob`.
 Non-query pipelines have `num_operators` operators on average.
-The `cpu_io_ratio` parameter (0 to 1) controls the resource mix: higher values produce segments with longer CPU times and lower memory usage; lower values produce shorter CPU times with higher memory.
+Segments are sampled from a fixed set of prototypes with different demands for CPU and I/O resources; some do relatively more computation relative to I/O than others.
+The `cpu_io_ratio` parameter increases the probability that high-CPU prototypes will be used, but it does not enforce a strict ratio of CPU seconds to I/O bytes.

 ### Workload Approach 2: Trace Replay